Ready to say goodbye to debt for good? Learn More

 5 Mortgage Assistance Programs Every Veteran Should Know About

-Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
+Upsolve is a nonprofit that helps you eliminate your debt with our free bankruptcy filing tool.
 Think TurboTax for bankruptcy.
-Get free education, customer support, and community.
-Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
-Explore our free tool
+You could be debt-free in as little as 4 months.
+Featured in Forbes 4x and funded by institutions like Harvard University — so we’ll never ask you for a credit card.
+See if you qualify

 In a Nutshell

-If you are a US military service member, a veteran, or a surviving spouse you may have access to special mortgage assistance programs and grants that can be helpful in buying, refinancing, and modifying a personal home loan.
+If you are a U.S. military service member, a veteran, or a surviving spouse, you may have access to special mortgage assistance programs and grants that can be helpful in buying, refinancing, and modifying a personal home loan.
 These homeownership programs exist at both the federal and state level.
 Additionally, the Department of Veterans Affairs provides assistance and counseling if you have difficulty making mortgage payments.
 This article gives a brief overview of five mortgage assistance programs every veteran should know about.

-Written by Attorney Aan Malahia Chaudhry
+Written by Attorney Aan Malahia ChaudhryLegally reviewed by Jonathan Petts

 VA Home Loans

 One of the most useful military benefits is access to Veteran Affairs (VA) home loans.
-These loans are backed by the US Department of Veterans Affairs and were created for US military service members, veterans, and eligible surviving spouses.
+These loans are backed by the U.S. Department of Veterans Affairs and were created for U.S. military service members, veterans, and eligible surviving spouses.

-VA loans also have competitive interest rates.
-Lower rates help bring down your monthly cost and can save you thousands throughout your loan.
-Additionally, VA loans are available even if your credit is low.
+• VA loans are available even if your credit is low.
 This is because a VA loan is guaranteed by the federal government and is less risky for private lenders.

 VA Help To Avoid Foreclosure